 When you toss a banana peel into a compost bin, it goes to a huge industrial composting complex.
 This is a step in the right direction, but some Stanford students say that big-scale composting is overrated.
 They'd rather watch worms do it themselves.

 What to do with all those leftover scraps of fabric?
 Thousands are left behind from fashion shows, and, without intervention, headed for the landﬁll.
 One group decided to rescue these scraps and do something better with them.

 We tend to think of throwing away as a voluntary act.
 But this isn't always the case.
 Estate sales--the garage sales for property that belonged to people who have died--are a perfect example.
-Our next story takes you behind the scenes and looks at the fascination with the stuff people who have moved on leave behind.
+Our next story looks at the stuff people who have moved on have left behind.

 The Storytelling Project is supported by the Stanford Institute for Creativity and the Arts, the Vice Provost for Undergraduate Education, Stanford Introductory Studies, Stanford Continuing Studies, and the Program in Writing and Rhetoric.